Generalized affine Springer theory and Hilbert schemes on planar curves: Introduction

+We now describe our approach in some detail.
+Recall that a starting point for Ng\^o's proof of the fundamental lemma was an identification of the compactified Picard scheme for a singular locally planar curve with a classical affine Springer fiber for $GL_n$ (see Definition \ref{def:genzdasf}) \cite{LaumonNgo, MY}.
+This identification realizes a rank 1 torsion-free module over $R:=\C[[x,t]]/(f)$ as a lattice in the total ring of fractions $\Frac(R)$.

-When the polynomial $f$ is irreducible, the affine Springer fibers for $SL_n$ can be identified with compactified Jacobians of the singularity.
-The compactified Jacobians have been related to the representation theory of rational Cherednik algebras by means of affine Springer theory and a perverse filtration \cite{OY} which, thanks to \cite{MY,MS}, we know comes from the Hilbert schemes of points via an Abel-Jacobi map.
+When $f$ is an \emph{irreducible} polynomial, the corresponding classical affine Springer fiber for $SL_n$ can further be related to the compactified Jacobian of the singularity.
+When the compactified Jacobian is of finite type and admits a $\C^\times$ action, one can construct a Springer-like action of the rational Cherednik algebra (of $\mathfrak{sl}_n$) on its equivariant cohomology using a perverse filtration \cite{OY}.
+The work of Maulik-Yun and Migliorini-Shende \cite{MY,MS} shows that this perverse filtration arises from the Hilbert scheme of points on the curve via an Abel-Jacobi map.

-We take the relation between affine Springer theory of $GL_n$ and Hilbert schemes slightly further on the Hilbert scheme side by interpreting ideals of $R:=\frac{\C[[x,t]]}{f}$ as lattices in the total ring of fractions $\Frac(R)$.
-These also have a realization as {\em generalized} affine Springer fibers in the sense of \cite{GKM}.
-In particular, our first main result is the following.
+We take the relation between affine Springer theory of $GL_n$ and Hilbert schemes further by interpreting (flags of) ideals of $R:=\C[[x,t]]/(f)$ as (flags of) lattices in $\Frac(R)$ contained in the standard lattice.
+These moduli spaces of lattices also have a realization as {\em generalized} affine Springer fibers in the sense of \cite{GKM}.

+Let us recall some basic facts about generalized affine Springer fibers.
+Choose a reductive group $G$ and let $\cK = \C((t))$.
+The data of a generalized affine Springer fiber includes a choice of a representation $N \in \text{Rep}(G)$, a parahoric subgroup $\bP \subset G_\cK$, a lattice $\bN \subset N_\cK$ stable under $\bP$, and a vector $v \in N_\cK$.
+More precisely, they are the reduced fibers of the map given by $(g,n)\mapsto g^{-1}.n$ and can be thought of as affine generalizations of Hessenberg varieties.
+Note that the generalized affine Springer $M_v$ is naturally identified with a sub(ind-)scheme of the partial affine flag variety $G_\cK / \bP$.\footnote{A more precise notation for the generalized affine Springer fiber $M_v$ would include the choices of the reductive group $G$, the parahoric subgroup $\bP$, and the lattice $\bN$.
+We suppress this dependence to avoid overburdening the notation.} Our first main result (Theorem \ref{thm:maincomparison} in the main text) is the following.